FFmpeg/FFV1/ffv1.md

 ## Parameters

-The `Parameters` function contains significant characteristics about the decoding configuration used for all instances of Frame (in FFV1 versions 0 and 1) or the whole FFV1 bitstream (other versions), including the stream version, color configuration, and Quantization Tables. [@figureBitstream] describes the contents of the bitstream.
+The `Parameters` section of the bitstream contains significant characteristics about the decoding configuration used for all instances of Frame (in FFV1 versions 0 and 1) or the whole FFV1 bitstream (other versions), including the stream version, color configuration, and Quantization Tables. [@figureBitstream] describes the contents of the bitstream.

 `Parameters` has its own initial states, all set to 128.